aws-samples/terraform-rag-template-using-amazon-bedrock/README.md

 ### Deployment to other AWS Regions

-There are two possible ways to deploy this stack to another AWS Region:
+There are two possible ways to deploy this stack to AWS Regions other than `us-east-1` and `us-west-1`.
+You can configure the deployment AWS Region in the [`commons.tfvars`](/terraform/commons.tfvars) file.
+For cross-region foundation model access, consider the following options:

-1. Traversing the public internet: if the traffic can traverse the public the public internet, then simply add internet gateways to the VPC and adjust the security group assigned to the Amazon Lambda function `data-ingestion-processor` and the SageMaker instance to allow outbound traffic to the public internet.
+1. **Traversing the public internet**: if the traffic can traverse the public the public internet, add internet gateways to the VPC and adjust the security group assigned to the Amazon Lambda function `data-ingestion-processor` and the SageMaker instance to allow outbound traffic to the public internet.
-2. NOT traversing the public internet: deploy this application to any region different from `us-east-1`.
-In  `us-east-1`, create an additional VPC including and VPC endpoint for `bedrock-runtime`.
-Then, peer the VPC using a VPC peering or a transit gateway.
-Lastly, when configuring the `bedrock-runtime` boto3 client in any AWS Lambda function outside of `us-east-1`, pass the private DNS name of the VPC endpoint for `bedrock-runtime` in `us-east-1` as `endpoint_url` to the boto3 client.
+2. **NOT traversing the public internet**: deploy this sample to any AWS Region different from `us-east-1` or `us-west-1`.
+In `us-east-1` or `us-west-1`, create an additional VPC including and VPC endpoint for `bedrock-runtime`.
+Then, peer the VPC using a VPC peering or a transit gateway to the application VPC.
+Lastly, when configuring the `bedrock-runtime` boto3 client in any AWS Lambda function outside of `us-east-1` or `us-west-1`, pass the private DNS name of the VPC endpoint for `bedrock-runtime` in `us-east-1` or `us-west-1` as `endpoint_url` to the boto3 client.
 For the VPC peering solution, one can leverage the module [Terraform AWS VPC Peering](https://github.com/grem11n/terraform-aws-vpc-peering).

 ## Dependencies and Licenses